 When setting up your thermostat, you want to program it for your standard schedule.
 This way, if you like to sleep in a cooler environment, you can initiate the temperature setback an hour before your normal sleep time.
 This way, you can slip into bed and cozily drift off to sleep.

 You will also want to adjust your thermostat settings to reflect the common timeframes people are in or out of the home.
 If you know that most mornings, everyone is out of the house for work or school, you can set the temperature to hover around outside temperature in an effort to save money.

 Your home’s optimal thermostat settings and budget are unique to you.
 As a result, before you can choose the best indoor temperature for your heating and cooling needs, consider what will make you comfortable without breaking the bank.

 However, with careful consideration, you can find the best balance of comfort and affordability.
 Having a house equipped to handle the changes in temperatures of the day can make a difference.
 At Valley Service, the comfort of your home is our top priority.
-We've dedicated over 40 years to delivering reliable HVAC service to the Fargo area.
+We've dedicated over 40 years to delivering reliable home heating to the Fargo area.
 If you would like to learn more about how to save money through your thermostat settings, contact us today.